ashirbad29/shows-list/README.md

 ### Tech Used

 - React
-- React Query for date fetching
+- React Query for date fetching and client side caching
-- Tailwindcss (a utility classes based css framework)
+- Vite for bundling
-- Axios to make api requests
+- TailwindCSS for css needs